 Install low flow fixtures

-Water-sense leveled showerheads is more efficient than average.
-There are two basic types
+Water-sense leveled showerheads are more efficient than average.
+There are two basic types.

 - Laminar-Flow Showerheads – form individual streams of water, suitable for the humid climate.

-Take a shower than take a bath always helps to preserve more hot water and save energy.
+Take a shower then take a bath always helps to preserve more hot water and save energy.
 There are three types of shower valves available –

 - Electric Showers – produce instant hot water when it passes through it.